Difference Violin - Viola (Alto)

 "The viola burns longer."

-As a viola player myself I've heard hundreds of viola jokes and have earned the right to retell them ad nauseum.
+As a viola player myself, I've heard hundreds of viola jokes and have earned the right to retell them ad nauseam.
 This violist ain't touchy about viola jokes and I'll even squirt milk out my nose when told a particularly nasty one I haven't heard yet.

 What I find more frustrating than viola jokes is how many people don't even know what the viola is!
 It's bad enough to be ridiculed, but far worse when no one knows you exist!
 When prodded with the violin vs. violin joke opener, my inner music geek is compelled to ramble the viola gospel.
 "The Viola is the 'Alto' voice of the violin family, hence is tuned a perfect fifth below violin."

 Blank stares await the real punch line.
 I need to get out more.

 In truth, the viola is much like a violin, so much so that many symphony goers simply think they're just more violins.
 Visually the technique is identical to violin playing: held at the left shoulder and bowed up and down, but with more broad movements as the viola is slightly larger than a violin.
 A larger instrument allows for a longer string length and increased body /sound chamber to allow the low notes to reverberate properly.

 Simply put, the viola is like a slightly larger violin who's high E-string was replaced by a low C-string on the low end.
 This is pretty much all that separates the violin from the viola.
 For violists size really does matter.

 So what, it's bigger, lower pitched fiddle?
 Why the ridicule?

 "Why are viola jokes so short?"

 The viola is like the quiet middle child: ignored by its parents and overshadowed by its other, more active and successful siblings.
 A fate worse than "playing second fiddle," viola's role in a symphony or string quartet is to provide middle harmonies (aka, the leftover scraps of chords no one else wants to play) and rarely plays the melody, or tune.